Whenever I see classic semi trucks, I get to feeling just a little nostalgic. Those old big rigs are a wonderful sight.

 These timeless classics are symbols of the prosperous days of trucking….. when trucks were reliable, well built, easy to repair and the average trucker, was making damn good money.

-When I see one of these older model trucks, meticulously restored in all it’s glory, in a truck stop parking lot….. the chicken lights glowing at night, the drone of a reefer motor and the heavy, strong scent of diesel in the air, I think about those ‘wonder years of trucking’.
+When I see one of these older model trucks, meticulously restored in all it’s glory, in a truck stop parking lot….. the chicken lights glowing at night, the drone of a reefer motor and the heavy, strong scent of diesel in the air, I think about those ‘golden years of trucking’.

-Wishful thinking, but one can dream.
+Wishful thinking I know, but one can dream.

 Classic Semi Trucks Gallery